harmslab/gpvolve/docs/index.rst

    4. Visualize the outputs of all of the above.

 The core-utilities of this library are built on top of the pyemma and msmtools packages.
-For a deeper understanding of these tools, we recommend to read the docs and scientific references of the respective libraries ([1]_, [2]_, [3]_).
+For a deeper understanding of these tools, we recommend reading the docs and scientific references of the respective libraries ([1]_, [2]_, [3]_).

 A rationale for treating fitness landscapes as markov systems can be found in [4]_.